aoijs/documentation/functions/usdcheckcontains.md

----
-description: >-
-  Checks if one of the specified values are in the specified text.
-Outputs true/false
----

 # $checkContains

 This function will show true or false if the specified text contains **at least** one of the provided words.